vmware-tanzu/velero-plugin-for-vsphere/docs/supervisor.md

 ## Restore

+In a vSphere with Tanzu Supervisor cluster, users need to take extra steps via either vSphere UI or VMware [DCLI](https://code.vmware.com/web/tool/3.0.0/vmware-datacenter-cli) before restoring a workload.

+1. Create a namespace in Supervisor cluster.
+2. Configure the Storage policy in the namespace.

-The restore workflow in a vSphere with Tanzu Supervisor cluster is the same as that in Vanilla Kubernetes cluster.
+The rest of restore workflow in a vSphere with Tanzu Supervisor cluster is the same as that in Vanilla Kubernetes cluster.
 Please refer to [Restore](vanilla.md#restore) in Vanilla Kubernetes Cluster document.